r-spatial/link2GI/vignettes/link2GI1.md

 # What is link2GI?

-The [link2GI](https://CRAN.R-project.org/package=link2GI) package provides a small linking tool to simplify the usage of GRASS and SAGA GIS and Orfeo Toolbox (OTB) for R users. the focus is to simplify the the accessibility of this software for non operating system specialists or highly experienced GIS geeks.
+The [link2GI](https://CRAN.R-project.org/package=link2GI) package provides a small linking tool to simplify the usage of `GRASS GIS`, `SAGA GIS`, `Orfeo Toolbox` (`OTB`) and `GDAL` binaries for R users. the focus is to simplify the the accessibility of this software for non operating system specialists or highly experienced GIS geeks.
 Acutally it is a direct result of numerous graduate courses with R(-GIS) beginners in the hostile world of university computer pools running under extremely restricted Windows systems.

 This vignette: